Contact Us

 What is anatomic pathology?

-Anatomic pathology, also called anatomic pathology, is the medical study of tissue samples obtained from surgical biopsies or autopsies.
+Anatomic pathology is the medical study of tissue samples obtained from surgical biopsies or autopsies.
 Anatomic pathologists investigate structural changes within organs or tissues, both as a whole and microscopically within the cells.

 What are microscopes used for in anatomic pathology?